Home

 We do not recommend sympathectomy or other invasive procedures which destroy nerve roots or spinal tracts.
 In time remyelination will take place or the nervous system will re route the messages through surviving fibers and this will negate the effects of these surgeries.

 Antidepressants: Low-dose antidepressants (e.g., tricyclic antidepressants) may be prescribed for patients to take at bedtime, to help relieve symptoms.30 Remember stimulating antidepressants should not be used only sedating antidepressants like amitrptiline should be used.
-Caution is to be exercised in using these for CIDP or neuropathy patients as these conditions will worsen by using these drugs.
-These drugs cause a neuropathy.

 Pain in malignant disorders is either Myofacial or neuropathic.